top of page

 • Dec 12, 2025

-• 2 min read
+• 3 min read

 Pattern

-Symptoms (non-verbal affect, behaviours)
+Symptoms (non-verbal behaviour, affect)

-unable to reach a decision
+Unable to reach a decision

 frustration, procrastination, feeling stuck, feeling overwhelmed

-unable to fully commit to/act on a decision
+Unable to fully commit to/act on a decision

-- fear of making the wrong decision/not trusting or feeling ashamed of one's own desires because one finds themselves in an undesirable life situation now;
+• Fear of making the wrong decision/not trusting or feeling ashamed of one's own desires, because one finds themselves in an undesirable life situation now;

 self-doubt, avoidance (“self-sabotage”), procrastination, rumination, fear of missing out, feeling that time is running away/out, feeling like a failure

-avoiding opportunities to develop/progress/take care of oneself
+Avoiding opportunities to develop/progress/take care of oneself

-- low self-confidence (“I am not good enough anyway”, “why would anyone like me”);
+• Low self-confidence (“I am not good enough anyway”, “why would anyone like me”);

-- pre-empting mistakes, expecting failure to happen if one does act/speak up
+• Pre-empting mistakes, expecting failure to happen if one does act/speak up;

 being taken advantage of, feeling undervalued, disrespected, feeling stupid, unworthy, underqualified, imposter, feeling misunderstood, unheard, ignored, lacking initiative, demotivated, underselling oneself

-operating on unrealistic expectations
+Operating on unrealistic expectations

-- time blindness (i.e., unrealistic expectations of how long tasks actually take to complete);
+• Time blindness (i.e., unrealistic expectations of how long tasks actually take to complete);

-- underestimating importance of dependencies/situational factors in getting things done;
+• Underestimating the importance of dependencies/situational factors in getting things done;

 systematic disappointment in/frustration with oneself and others, self-doubt, demotivation, procrastination, impatience

-unable to refuse unwanted task/responsibility
+Unable to refuse unwanted task/responsibility

 procrastination, failing/avoiding others, distress

-navigating new (un)expected life/business situation (e.g. illness, death of loved one, getting fired/changing job, marrying/breaking up, buying a house, moving, new regulations/laws)
+Navigating new (un)expected life/business situation (e.g. illness, death of loved one, getting fired/changing job, marrying/breaking up, buying a house, moving, new regulations/laws)

-- fatalising one’s situation ( "why is this happening to me", “I am always the culprit”, “why do I never get what I want”)
+• Fatalising one’s situation ("why is this happening to me", “I am always the culprit”, “why do I never get what I want”);

-- uncertain what to do next
+• Uncertain what to do next (i.e., no purpose);

 feeling helpless/hopeless, overwhelmed, feeling pressure to perform, feeling uncertain/fear of unknown, excited, panic, frustration, distress

-procrastinating is that they operate on unrealistic expectations.
-A coach can uncover that for the client and then systematically query them to take different actions.
+challenge the underlying beliefs that drive the blocking thought pattern, using language that suits the client.
+For example, an issue may be masked as someone saying they need help with time management, while the real reason they keep procrastinating is that they operate on unrealistic expectations.
+A coach can uncover that for the client and then help them take different actions.

-Recognise yourself in any of these patterns?
+Do you recognise yourself in any of these patterns?
 Feel free to get in touch!

 Comments